Get

 12. Seek Professional Help If Needed

-If you’re struggling to teach your dog loose-leash walking despite your best efforts, don’t hesitate to get professional help from a certified dog trainer.
+If you’re struggling to teach your dog loose-leash walking despite your best efforts, don’t hesitate to get professional help from a veterinarian or certified dog trainer.
 They can provide personalized guidance and support to address any specific challenges that you may be facing.
 This type of expert has the knowledge and experience to identify underlying issues and tailor a training plan to meet your dog’s individual needs, setting you both up for success in mastering loose-leash walking.

 How Long Does It Take to Train Loose-Leash Walking?